A “Week in the Woods” for Educators: Learners Receiving UAF Credit

 Receiving less than 80 points will determine a failing grade.

-Please register and pay for the course through the Folk School prior to registering with UAF Summer Sessions.
+Please register and pay for the course through The Folk School prior to registering with UAF Summer Sessions.
 Visit the Week in the Woods website for registration.

 Instructors will be available by appointment after “Week in the Woods” to assist students as well as follow-up collaboration in the classrooms.